anuket-project/anuket-specifications/doc/tech/approach-2.md

 The Overlay Networking separation is often done through encapsulation of Tenants traffic using overlay protocols e.g. through VxLAN or EVPN on the Underlay Networks e.g. based on L2 (VLAN) or L3 (IP) networks.

 In some instances, the SW Virtualization Tenants can bypass the Overlay Networking encapsulation to achieve better performance or network visibility/control.
-A common method to bypass the Overlay Networking encapsulation normally done by the SW Virtualization Layer, is the VNF/CNF usage of SR-IOV that effectively take over the Physical and Virtual Functions of the NIC directly into the VNF/CNF Tenant.
+A common method to bypass the Overlay Networking encapsulation is the usage of SR-IOV that effectively hands up the Physical and Virtual Functions of the NIC to the SW Virtualization Layer and its Tenants.
 In these cases, the Underlay Networking must handle the separation e.g. through a Virtual Termination End Point (VTEP) that encapsulate the Overlay Network traffic.

 > **Note:** Bypassing the Overlay Networking layer is a violation of the basic CNTT decoupling principles, but in some cases unavoidable with existing technologies and standards.
 Until suitable technologies and standards are developed, CNTT have a set of agreed exemptions that forces the Underlay Networking to handle the bypassed Overlay Networking separation.

 VTEP could be manually provisioned in the Underlay Networking or be automated and controlled through a Software Defined Networking controller interfaces into the underlying networking in the HW Infrastructure Layer.

 ### Hardware and Software Infrastructure Layer concepts